nofechbo/esimdb-api/README.md

 # eSIMDB API Integration

-This Node.js backend fetches eSIM plan data from a public Google Sheet and transforms it into a JSON structure compatible with [esimdb.com](https://esimdb.com).
-It exposes two API endpoints:
+This is a production-ready backend service that fetches eSIM plan data from a public Google Sheet and transforms it into a JSON format compatible with [esimdb.com](https://esimdb.com).

-- `GET /data-plans-for-esimdb`
-- `GET /links-for-esimdb`
+Built with Node.js and Express, it exposes two API endpoints for integration:
+- `/data-plans-for-esimdb` — returns structured plan data
+- `/links-for-esimdb` — returns plan links and validated target slugs

+Includes robust validation, slug normalization, name truncation, and modular utility logic.
+Fully deployable on Render with logging support.

 ---